 Blondie's end of the world takes us back to Texas and Virginia.
 Jeannie's Mother's roots come from a family farm located in the east Dallas area.
 Her Mother, June Glover Marshall, was youngest of 10 siblings living on a small cattle ranch.
-Jeannie's father, Bishop James Marshall, was a backwoods Virginian born close to Wythville and is a professional painter, artist, and very colorful lifelong minister.
+Jeannie's father, Bishop James Marshall, was a backwoods Virginian born close to Wythville and was a professional painter you trade, artist, and very colorful lifelong minister.
 Her parents met at Lee College, married, and stayed in the Tennessee area, pastoring several local churches with her mother teaching many years at Waterville Elementary.
-Jeannie has one brother, Colonial James Alan Marhall, retired Airforce, and now CEO of a Classical Christian private school and resides with his wife Kendra and two boys Nolan and Joshua in Texas.
+Jeannie has one brother, Colonial James Alan Marhall, retired Airforce, and now CEO of 3 Classical Christian private schools and resides with his wife Kendra and two boys Nolan and Joshua in Texas.

 Jeannie has a son, Daniel Cummings, daughter, Carrie Inglis/Husband Mike Inglis, and their children Sarah/Daniel's and Kurt and Evan/Carrie's and Mike's.
 Of course, Blondie -Gammie, Grammie, Nanna, Grandmother Jeannie, and Mamaw Jeannie, and just Jeannie knows no boundries in love for both her side and Bill's side of relatives and all those "Kiddos".
 She loves them much and spends her time trying to do those little things kids love and remember.
 Blondie is one happy and very blessed gal.
 She prefers the "old ways" and feels that the memories she most cherishes about her childhood should still be memories the sons and daughters and grandchildren are making now.
 It has been said that Grandmothers are just Antique little girls.
 That's Blondie for sure.